phunkyfish/xbmc/docs/README.tvOS.md

 The Apple TV 4K cannot be connected to mac via a cable so the connection must be wireless to XCode to add the application.

   1. Make sure your Mac and your Apple TV are on the same network.
-  2. Choose Window > Devices and Simulators, then in the window that appears, click Devices.
+  2. Choose `Window->Devices and Simulators`, then in the window that appears, click Devices.
-  3. On your Apple TV, open the Settings app and choose Remotes and Devices > Remote App and Devices.
+  3. On your Apple TV, open the Settings app and choose `Remotes and Devices->Remote App and Devices`.
   4. The Apple TV searches for possible devices including the Mac.
 (If you have any Firewall or Internet security, disable/turn off to allow searching.)
   5. On your Mac, select the Apple TV in the Devices pane.
 The pane for the Apple TV is displayed and shows the current status of the connection request.
   6. Enter the verification code displayed on your AppleTV into the Device window pane for the device and click Connect.